 The darnedest things tend to distract us when we have important matters to attend to.

-Funny how that loose thread on your left sleeve suddenly deserves 100% of your attention that instant.
+Funny how that loose thread on your left sleeve suddenly deserves 100% of your attention.

 Am I right?